 Dan and Susie provided us with all of the important supplies and comfort items.
 We learned that Linus would be our house guest for almost two weeks.
 That was a little longer than we had expected, but that was okay.
 At first I thought we would have Linus stay in our finished basement.
 It is comfortable and compact, and he could have his own space.
 Dan just smiled and said that the basement idea would not be the best.
 So we put up a baby gate at the top of the basement stairs.
 That way he wouldn’t have an unexpected tumble.

 The days went quickly and we enjoyed our furry houseguest.
 We laugh, looking back on the experience, at the closeness of our new friendship, especially for Linus and me.
 Dan had warned us that Linus was most comfortable when he was close to his people.
 It probably had to do with not being able to see the people in his environment.
 What that meant was that wherever you were in the room and whatever you were doing, it was likely that Linus would be there at your feet.
-If you click on the link at the top of this post, you will notice my feet in the picture of Linus.
+If you look at the picture at the top of this story, you will notice my feet in the picture of Linus.
 We spent a lot of time that week like that.
 Our sleeping arrangements turned out to be the funniest.
 The first night, we tried to have Linus sleep on the floor, near the foot of our bed.
 We carefully scrunched up his sleeping blanket and arranged it in the perfect spot.
 Nope, that was not going to meet his needs.
 Linus communicated very clearly that he needed a lift up onto the bed.
 He wasn’t able to make the jump on or off the bed on his own.
 He spent that first night sleeping diagonally on the bed, between Rachel and me.
 He seemed very comfortable and slept soundly.
 In the morning Rachel grabbed her pillow and a few odds and ends and let me know that she would be moving to the guest bedroom in the basement.
 She would let “the boys” share the bed in the master bedroom.
 Needless to say, Linus and I spent a lot of time together, both night and day.
 He put up with me, and I got to know him pretty well too.

 Linus passed away early yesterday morning.
 While a sad event, Rachel and I were glad that we happened to be visiting and got to see our friend one last time.
 Our memories are happy ones and still make us laugh aloud.